node-js-libs/packnode/README.md

     $ packnode -a aes256 -e hex < myscript.js > packed.js

+To unpack a packed node, use the `-u` switch

+    $ packnode -u pass123 < packed.js > unpacked.js

 [node.io](http://node.io) has built-in support for unpacking private modules.

 To run a packed job, use the `-u` switch to specify the password